 - Fall and winter term classes will have primarily remote and online instruction, with some in-person labs, studio experiences, and other small classes.

-- Any in-person instruction during the fall term will shift to remote after Week 9, just before Thanksgiving.
-Week 10 will be fully remote, as will final examinations.
+- Any in-person instruction during the fall term will shift to remote on November 30.
+All classes will be fully remote, as will final examinations.

 - Online and remote classes will have enhanced curriculum and have been redesigned to improve interactivity, digital platform, and overall student experience.

 - Campus will remain open for students to study and participate in other activities, following all appropriate physical distancing guidelines and other mitigation efforts.

 - Advising will be offered remotely, with units keeping operational reception open for students who need support navigating remote resources.
 Workshops and programming will be offered in person and remotely.
 Limited in-person support will also be provided.

 - The UO is hoping to resume travel-based study abroad programs in spring term or summer session in 2021.
 All programs remain under continuous review.
 As alternatives, the university is offering the following programs for students to maintain a global education while travel is limited:

 Study Abroad Resources

 Out of an abundance of caution, the University of Oregon will not sponsor study programs in fall term 2020 for UO students located in the United States.
 The Division of Global Engagement is offering many other options.

 Will there be changes to the 2020 winter term schedule?